-15 Years Hence, Catastrophic Indian Ocean Tsunami Still Haunts Us!
+15 Years Hence, 2004 Indian Ocean Tsunami Still Haunts Us!

 On the 15th anniversary of one of the world’s most deadly disasters, communities across Asia commemorated the victims of the Indian Ocean tsunami.
 Today, many of the communities have recovered, though painful memories and some ruined structures remain in place.
-Across Asia today, memorials were held in remembrance of the thousands of victims.
+Across Asia today, memorials were held in remembrance of the thousands of victims of the 2004 Indian Ocean earthquake and the devastating Tsunami.

 Memorials Commemorating the Victims